-- 1. Students develop a sense of belonging - 2.
-Students are actively engaged in their learning
+- 1. Students develop a sense of belonging - 2· Students are actively engaged in their learning

-Priorities for action in 2021 include:
+Priorities for action in 2023 include:

-- Examining core curriculum elements of English and Mathematics with staff working collaboratively to improve student learning and engagement. - o Teach, assess and report using the Australian Curriculum. - Embed General Capabilities across all learning areas these include Critical and Creative Thinking, Personal and Social, Ethical Understanding, Intercultural Understanding as well as Literacy, Numeracy and ICT - o Implement Second Steps a social skills program across R-7 - o Implementation of TfEL (Teaching for Effective Learning) pedagogy focus (how we teach) in particular Domain 3 and Domain 4 Engagement, Powerful Learners and Intellectual Stretch Teachers will also implement pedagogical strategies from the 'Art and Science of Teaching'. - o Continuing to improve staff and student use of - Digital Technologies across all aspects of teaching and learning - o Effective communication between home and school
+- Examining core curriculum elements of English and Mathematics with staff working collaboratively to improve student learning and engagement. - o Teach, assess and report using the Australian Curriculum. - Embed General Capabilities across all learning areas these include Critical and Creative Thinking, Personal and Social, Ethical Understanding, Intercultural Understanding as well as Literacy, Numeracy and ICT - o Implement Second Steps a social skills program across R-6 - o Implementation of TfEL (Teaching for Effective Learning) pedagogy focus (how we teach) in particular Domain 3 and Domain 4 Engagement, Powerful Learners and Intellectual Stretch. - Continuing to improve staff and student use of Digital Technologies across all aspects of teaching and learning programs. - o Effective communication between home and school